nanostores/nanostores/README.md

 ### Lazy Stores

-Nano Stores unique feature is that every state have 2 modes:
+A unique feature of Nano Stores is that every state has two modes:

 * **Mount:** when one or more listeners was mount to the store.
 * **Disabled:** when store has no listeners.